 Raychel Kubby Adler

 Raychel, MPH, is a certified Wellness Coach, Writer/Author and a Fitness Instructor.
 As the founder of YOLO WELL, she supports many individuals in finding their way to create optimal health and wellness as a tool for survival.
 As a Life Coach, she has provided counseling and positive direction to many individuals.
 As a public speaker, she also shares her experiences as a “previvor” (with the genetic predisposition for breast cancer) in her book, Life in Asymmetry.
 She has lost many loved ones and close family members to this disease and is dedicated to helping others through this difficult journey.
 Raychel is very passionate about this cause, and supports Thriving Pink by Co-Chairing PINKtober.

 Stitches of Love Coordinator

-Patti leads the Stitches of Love volunteer group to meet on a monthly basis to create beautiful and thoughtful gifts for local survivors.
-She is a breast cancer survivor who shares her creative skills of sewing and knitting to inspire dozens of volunteers to help fill comfort bags with homemade quilts, blankets, knitted hats, and scarves.
-She believes the greatest gift is compassion and heartfelt generosity as we overcome adversity together.
+Patti leads the monthly Stitches of Love volunteer workshop group for Thriving Pink to create beautiful and thoughtful gifts for local survivors.
+She is a breast cancer survivor who shares her creative skills of sewing and knitting to inspire dozens of volunteers at these open workshops.
+The volunteer group helps to fill comfort bags with homemade quilts, knitted hats, and heart-shaped recovery pillows.
+During the pandemic, dozens of women also made face masks for breast cancer survivors in the oncology department of local hospitals.
+She believes the greatest gift is compassion and heartfelt generosity.